pholta/fedora-postinstall/README.md

-# Fedora Post-install script
+# Fedora Postinstall script

-This is a Fedora (22+) post-install Bash script, which I run just after a fresh installation of Fedora to install all my favourite SW and tweak the look of Gnome
+This is a Fedora (22+) postinstall Bash script, which I run just after a fresh installation of Fedora to install all my favourite SW and tweak the look of Gnome

 ## How to use the script
 Open your terminal and run: